tbensky/npct/README.md

 So how do we do (1) and (2)?
 Do we walk into a grocery store and yell out "I'm not feeling well...if you get sick in a couple of days, it might be because of me!"
 No. And [this](https://youtu.be/kSSibWkQcTA?t=130) won't do it either.

-But likely using some technology to quietly inform those around us about our condition *might* work.
+Using some technology to quietly inform those around us about our condition *might* work.

 ### Mobile Phones for Contact Tracing?